-From its humble beginnings as а means to get rid of excess sawmill sawdust, the pellet industry in Pennsylvania has grown to become one of the largest markets for wood energy in Pennsylvania.
-Currently, the state's pellet producers manufacture about 500,000 tons of pellets annually24.
+From its humble beginnings as means to get rid of excess sawmill sawdust, the pellet industry Pennsylvania has grown to become one of the largest markets for wood energy in Pennsylvania.
+Currently, the state's pellet producers can pellets annually24.